 - Reckless Driving – Truckers often drive recklessly or negligently in an attempt to meet tight deadlines.
 Reckless actions include driving inappropriately during hazardous weather conditions or through roadway construction areas.
 Driving fatigued, tired, while drunk or under the influence of drugs can create devastating accidents with other motorists and passengers.

 - Driving Distracted – Truckers can easily become distracted when texting, talking on the phone and when looking at their computer or smart devices.

-Rosenfeld Injury Lawyers at (888) 424-5757 offer a variety of legal options when representing victims of a large truck accident.
-The attorneys help their clients receive adequate compensation to cover their damages, injuries, pain and suffering.
+Rosenfeld Injury Lawyers LLC at (888) 424-5757 offer a variety of legal options when representing victims of a large truck accident.
+The attorneys help their clients receive adequate compensation to cover their damages, injuries, pain, and suffering.
 The law firm offers a no obligation, free initial consultation to discuss the merits of a large truck accident claim.
 Contact us today!